Dosage Form: capsule

 In some cases, hyperbilirubinemia resulting from competition between rifampin and bilirubin for excretory pathways of the liver at the cell level can occur in the early days of treatment.
 An isolated report showing a moderate rise in bilirubin and/or transaminase level is not in itself an indication for interrupting treatment; rather, the decision should be made after repeating the tests, noting trends in the levels, and considering them in conjunction with the patient's clinical condition.

 Rifampin has enzyme-inducing properties, including induction of delta amino levulinic acid synthetase.
 Isolated reports have associated porphyria exacerbation with rifampin administration.

-The possibility of rapid emergence of resistant meningococci restricts the use of rifampin to short-term treatment of the asymptomatic carrier state.
-Rifampin is not to be used for the treatment of meningococcal disease.
+The possibility of rapid emergence of resistant meningococci restricts the use of Rifampin Capsules to short-term treatment of the asymptomatic carrier state.
+Rifampin Capsules are not to be used for the treatment of meningococcal disease.